Congenital Sucrase-Isomaltase Deficiency (CSID)

 Are there any side effects of Sucraid?

-The support group has not received any information regarding side effects from any family registered with us.
 The FDA provides an information sheet regarding Sucraid that may be helpful.

 Sucraid does not seem to be working, am I doing something wrong?